-This course is designed to provide you with an understanding of the history, trends, research, and theories of the United States' criminal justice system's response to crime in American society.
+This course will provide you with an understanding of the history, structure, trends, research, and theories of the United States criminal justice system.
 The course requires that you develop an understanding of police, courts, and corrections, which make up the three core elements-or branches-of the United States criminal justice system.
-Emphasis will be placed on the operations and challenges faced by each of the three branches and ways in which these challenges can be overcome.
-The course includes an examination of past and current criminal justice policies and practices.
-By the end of this course, you will be able to demonstrate a thorough understanding of the history, structure, current status, and key issues facing criminal justice policy, practice, theory, and research.
+Emphasis will be placed on the operations and challenges faced by each of the branches and ways in which these challenges can be overcome.

-The main objectives of this course are:
+The main objectives of this course are to:

-- 1. To describe key theories of crime, as related to criminal justice policies and practices - 2.
-To describe different strategies for the intervention and prevention of criminal behavior - 3.
-To describe the primary methods of crime and criminal justice data collection - 4.
-To describe the history and development of the criminal justice system - 5.
-To describe the current structures and operations of the criminal justice system - 6.
-To identify the primary challenges facing criminal justice professionals and the system - 7.
-To evaluate the effectiveness of the criminal justice system - 8.
-To examine, interpret, and explain how personal, political, cultural, and social experiences and/or structures shape the past and the present criminal justice system - 9.
-To discuss the role of social factors in contemporary problems or personal experiences relating to the criminal justice system - 10.
-To analyze claims about social phenomena
+- 1. Assess the role of criminological theories in the United States criminal justice system - 2.
+Describe the historical development of the United States criminal justice system - 3.
+Describe the current structures and operations of the United States criminal justice system - 4.
+Identify the primary challenges facing the United States criminal justice system - 5.
+Evaluate the effectiveness of the criminal justice system in reaching its intended goals - 6.
+Examine, interpret, and explain how personal, political, cultural, and social experiences and/or structures have shaped and continue to shape the criminal justice system